ReedCityCoyotesTeam11940/FTC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.

+Sample opmodes exist iaming convention which indicates the purpose of each class.
-Sample opmodes exist in the FtcRobotController module.
+The full description of this convention is found in the samples/sample_convention.md file. n the FtcRobotController module.
 To locate these samples, find the FtcRobotController module in the "Project/Android" tab.

 Expand the following tree elements:
 FtcRobotController / java / org.firstinspires.ftc.robotcontroller / external / samples

 A range of different samples classes can be seen in this folder.
-The class names follow a naming convention which indicates the purpose of each class.
+The class names follow a n
-The full description of this convention is found in the samples/sample_convention.md file.

 A brief synopsis of the naming convention is given here:
 The prefix of the name will be one of the following: